GILLETTE ransomware removal instructions

-GILETTE is a high-risk computer infection (malicious program) used by cyber criminals with a purpose to blackmail their victims.
-Ransomware-type programs are used to encrypt files stored on a computer and to make ransom demands.
-GILETTE changes every encrypted file's name by adding the "GILETTE" extension.
-For example, it renames "1.jpg" to "1.jpg.GILETTE" and so on.
-It also generates a text file ("Decrypt DATA.txt"), its victims can find it in every folder that contains encrypted files.
-GILETTE ransomware was discovered by Michael Gillespie.
+Discovered by Michael Gillespie, GILLETTE is a high-risk ransomware infection (malicious program) used by cyber criminals to blackmail their victims.
+Ransomware-type programs encrypt files stored on computers and make ransom demands.
+GILLETTE changes each encrypted filename by adding the "GILLETTE" extension.
+For example, "1.jpg" becomes "1.jpg.GILLETTE".
+It also generates a text file ("Decrypt DATA.txt"), which is stored in every folder that contains encrypted files.

-As stated in the "Decrypt DATA.txt" ransom note, GILETTE encrypts all files and the only way to restore them is to contact its developers and pay a ransom.
-In other words, to buy a decryption tool from them.
-Ransom must be paid using Bitcoin cryptocurrency.
-GILETTE's developers offer a free decryption of one file as a proof/guarantee that they have a tool that is capable of decryption.
-To do so it is required to send them a file via email@example.com email address.
-People are encouraged not to rename encrypted files and not to try to decrypt them using other tools.
-According to people who developed this ransomware these actions might cause permanent data loss.
-It is worth mentioning that cyber criminals (people who develop ransomware-type programs) cannot be trusted - they do not send decryption tools even if they are paid (their ransom demands are met).
-Simply said, most people who send them money and get scammed.
-However, it is true that GILETTE's developers are the only ones have the decryption tool that can decrypt files encrypted by this ransomware.
-Most cyber criminals use cryptography algorithms (symmetric or asymmetric) that cannot be "cracked" without using a particular tool, it makes decryptions without their interference impossible.
-Since there is no tool that could decrypt GILETTE's encryption for free, we recommend to use a data backup and to restore all data from there.
+As stated in the "Decrypt DATA.txt" ransom note, GILLETTE encrypts all files.
+The only way to restore them is to contact the developers and pay a ransom (i.e. to purchase a decryption tool).
+The ransom must be paid using the Bitcoin cryptocurrency.
+GILLETTE's developers offer free decryption of one file as a 'guarantee' that they have a tool capable of decryption.
+To achieve this, victims must send a file by email to the email@example.com address.
+People are encouraged not to rename encrypted files or try to decrypt them using other tools.
+According to the developers of this ransomware, these actions might cause permanent data loss.
+Cyber criminals (developers of ransomware-type programs) cannot be trusted - they do not send decryption tools even if their ransom demands are met.
+Most people who send money to them are scammed.
+Note, however, that only GILLETTE's developers have a decryption tool that can decrypt files encrypted by this ransomware.
+Most cyber criminals use cryptography algorithms (symmetric or asymmetric) that cannot be "cracked" without using a specific tool, thus making decryption without their involvement impossible.
+Since there are no tools able to decrypt GILLETTE encryption free of charge, we recommend that you use a data backup and restore all data from there.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-GILETTE is not the only ransomware-type program, there is a great number of them: Plomb, Korea and DESYNC are just a couple of examples.
-Typically, programs of this type are designed to encrypt data and to display ransom notes.
-Most common/main differences are the size of a ransom (price of a decryption) and cryptography algorithm used to encrypt files.
-One way or another, most of them are "uncrackable" - decryptions without interference of cyber criminals usually are possible only if a program is still in a development state, has some bugs, flaws.
-To avoid damage caused by ransomware in the future we recommend to create data backups and to store them on remote servers or unplugged storage devices.
+GILLETTE is just one of many ransomware-type programs that include Plomb, Korea, and DESYNC.
+Typically, these programs encrypt data and display ransom notes.
+Common differences are size of a ransom (cost of decryption) and cryptography algorithm used to encrypt files.
+Most are "uncrackable" - decryption without the involvement of cyber criminals is usually only possible if tyhe program is still in development, or contains bugs/flaws.
+To avoid damage caused by ransomware in future, create data backups and store them on remote servers or unplugged storage devices.

 How did ransomware infect my computer?

-Typically, ransomware developers spread these infections through spam campaigns, Trojans, untrustworthy software download channels/sources, software "cracking" tools and various fake software updaters.
+Typically, ransomware developers proliferate these infections through spam campaigns, Trojans, untrustworthy software download channels/sources, software "cracking" tools, and various fake software updaters.
 They use spam campaigns by sending emails that contain malicious attachments.
-The main purpose of these campaigns is to trick users who receive these emails into opening presented attachments/web links.
-Opening them results in download/installation of malicious software, in this case - ransomware.
-Trojans are malicious programs - if one is installed, it spreads other programs of this kind, including ransomware.
-In other words, trojans are designed to cause chain infections.
-Untrustworthy software download sources such as Peer-to-Peer networks (torrents, eMule and so on), freeware download websites, free file hosting pages and various other similar channels can be used by cyber criminals as well.
+The main purpose of these campaigns is to trick users who receive the emails into opening presented attachments/web links.
+Opening them results in download/installation of malicious software, in this case, ransomware.
+Trojans are malicious programs that, if installed, proliferate other programs of this type, including ransomware.
+In this way, trojans cause chain infections.
+Untrustworthy software download sources such as Peer-to-Peer networks (torrents, eMule, and so on), freeware download websites, free file hosting pages, and other similar channels are also used by cyber criminals.
 They present malicious executables (or other files) as legitimate.
-When users download and install them, they are being tricked into causing computer infections by themselves.
-Software "cracking" tools are used with an intention to avoid paying for software that is not free (bypass its activation).
-However, cyber criminals often employ these tools to spread malicious programs as well.
-Fake updaters can be used as tools to trick people into downloading and installing infections instead of updates/software fixes.
-These updaters could cause infections by exploiting outdated software's bugs or flaws as well.
+When users download and install them, they are often tricked into causing computer infections.
+Software "cracking" tools are used to avoid paying for software and bypass activation, however, cyber criminals often employ these tools to proliferate malicious programs.
+Fake updaters are used to trick people into downloading and installing infections rather than updates/software fixes.
+These updaters can cause infections by exploiting outdated software bugs or flaws.

 How to protect yourself from ransomware infections?

 Emails that are received from unknown, suspicious or untrustworthy email addresses and contain some attachments (or web links) should be handled with care.
-It is not recommended to open attachments in emails that are irrelevant (even if presented as official, legitimate and so on).
-Moreover, software should be downloaded using only official and trustworthy channels: P2P networks, dubious websites and various other unreliable sources that we mentioned above should be avoided.
-Software should be updated using implemented functions or tools that are provided by the official developers (not some other tools).
-If some software is not free, we do not recommend to use any (software "cracking") tools to bypass paid activations.
-These tools are not legal and often are main reason behind various computer infections.
-And finally, it is strongly recommended to have a reputable anti-virus or anti-spyware software installed and to keep it enabled.
-If your computer is already infected with GILETTE, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Do not open attachments in emails that are irrelevant (even if presented as official, legitimate, and so on).
+Furthermore, software should be downloaded using only official and trustworthy channels.
+Avoid P2P networks, dubious websites, and other dubious sources.
+Software should be updated using implemented functions or tools provided by the official developers (and not other tools).
+If official software requires payment, do not use software "cracking" tools to bypass paid activations.
+These tools are illegal and often lead to computer infections.
+Finally, have reputable anti-virus or anti-spyware software installed and keep it enabled.
+If your computer is already infected with GILLETTE, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in GILETTE ransomware's text file ("Decrypt DATA.txt"):
+Text presented in GILLETTE ransomware text file ("Decrypt DATA.txt"):

 All your important files are encrypted